Welcome to Holy Cross Catholic Primary School Nursery!

 Our children learn independently and collaboratively and are encouraged to preserve to resolve problems they encounter.

-Developing partnerships to engage families in children’s learning and supporting them to create a home learning environment by welcoming and ensuring parents/ carers and children feel valued as part of our school community.
+Developing partnerships to engage families in children’s learning and supporting them to create a home learning environment by welcoming and ensuring parents/ carers and children feel valued as part of our school and local community.